 Military Discharge Review Board (DRB)

 When you fill out your DD Form 293 (discharge upgrade request form), you will have the option to present your case at the DRB in Washington D.C, in front of a traveling DRB, or have a records review board without presenting your case in person.
 If you have the means, it is almost always recommended that you have legal representation present your case in person.
-Regardless of which method you choose, it’s important to understand there are no guarantees, and discharge upgrade request approvals are rare.
+Regardless of which method you choose, it’s important to understand there are no guarantees, and discharge upgrade request approvals are not common.

 There is No Such Thing as an Automatic Upgrade to Honorable